 Wendy is also frequent lecturer on digital media and VR (business), as well as a strong supporter of the production/festival sectors, including advisory boards (IDFA, Binger Film Institute, The Film Collaborative etc).
 IN 2010, Wendy was named as one of the “Brave Thinkers of Indie Film, 2010” by Oscar-winning independent producer Ted Hope.Her most recent article, for the Film Collaborative, was published in May 2020 here.

-Prior to Foresight Unlimited, Birkemoe was an executive at Media 8 Entertainment and at MDP Worldwide.
-Birkemoe was born in Italy and grew up in Italy and Sweden before moving to the United States.
-She is fluent in five languages and a graduate of the Film and Television program at the University of California, Los Angeles.
+Prior to Foresight Unlimited, Birkemoe was an executive at Media 8 Entertainment and MDP Worldwide.
+She is fluent in five languages and is a graduate of the Film and Television program at the University of California, Los Angeles.

 RB is a working actor, producer and screenwriter.
-As a producer, his films have played at dozens of festivals including the Sundance award-winning feature, Another Happy Day, starring Ellen Barkin, Demi Moore and Kate Bosworth and written & directed by Euphoria creator Sam Levinson, What Lies Ahead, starring Rumer Willis & Emma Dumont, the documentary Crutch and the upcoming Rain-Beau’s End.
+As a producer, his films have played at dozens of festivals including Cannes, Sundance, SXSW, and Raindance to name a few.
 As a writer, he has two features and a TV pilot in active development.
-As an actor, his latest film On the Corner of Ego and Desire premiered at the 2018 Raindance Film Festival.
+As an actor, his latest film On the Corner of Ego and Desire recently premiered at the Raindance Film Festival.

 Additionally, RB’s book Crowdsourcing For Filmmakers: Indie Film and the Power of the Crowd, was published by Focal Press/Routledge under the American Film Market Presents banner and quickly became one of their best-selling titles.
 It has hit #1 in 6 different film and business related categories on Amazon and Audible.
-The book can be found at the Focal Press/Routledge booth by AFM badge registration and on Amazon and Audible, where it has garnered over 90 5-star reviews.
+The book can be found on Amazon and Audible, where it has garnered over 100 5-star reviews.

 David Brauer, CPA,Brauer & Co. – has been working in the entertainment industry for 25 years.
 For the last 10 years, he has been involved with tax incentives audits throughout the United States, including, but not limited to New York, New Jersey, Georgia, North Carolina, New Mexico, California, and Hawaii.
 Additionally, he has worked with incentive programs on drafting audit procedures to test compliance.